These Dangerous Years: Production

-George Baker later said it "wasn’t a good film.
+George Baker later said it "wasn't a good film.
 Herbert was trying to break away, you see.
 They'd all gone for Frankie Vaughan and this was a Liverpool film with a message about how tough it is in the Dingle.
-It wasn’t attractive to a lot of people because it wasn’t well enough made.
+It wasn't attractive to a lot of people because it wasn't well enough made.
 The script was by Jack Trevor Story and he and Herbert had no meeting-ground whatever."

 Reception

+Critical

+The Monthly Film Bulletin wrote: "These Dangerous Years opens with promise; the Liverpool backgrounds are freshly observed, and the pace is brisk.
+What follows – the hero's entry into the army and the subsequent melodrama – is less appealing.
+The flat script invokes every old joke about Army life; and the outcome of the mawkish drama is always obvious.
+Frankie Vaughan, a popular singing star, makes a vigorous if not particularly likeable screen debut.
+Eddie Byrne's lively performance is the only bright spot in a dull supporting cast."

+Kine Weekly wrote: "The picture borrows the best ideas, gags and situations from time honoured mixed-up kid melodrama and evergreen squarebashing comedy and vigorously shakes them against authentic backgrounds.
+Frankie Vaughan, lucky to escape an army crop, acts naturally, displays a strong sense of humour and sings pleasantly as Dave, Carole Lesley is a charming and talented Dinah and George Baker succeeds, despite the handicap of a few mushy lines, in doing a grand job as the padre.
+The supporting types are no less effective.
+Its dance hall sequences are gay and both the serious and comic sides of army life are adequately portrayed.
+The film's alchemy may not be subtle, but it's definitely box-office."

+Box office

 According to Kinematograph Weekly the film was "in the money" at the British box office in 1957.